Hall, Mary Louise Brown (1860-1932)(2 of 6)

 *This biographical note was written by Annie Alexis Ferguson Brown’s descendant, Kathleen O’Brien Balestrini.

 Bibliography: Petaluma Argus-Courier: August 25, 1932, p.
 3 (obit); August 27, 1932, p.
 3; Sept 29, 1899, p.
 1; November 2, 1927, p.
 8; November 8, 1927, p.
 7; January 25, 1932, p.
 3; March 10, 1932, p.
 5. Petaluma Courier: May 29, 1878, p.
 3; August 13, 1890, p.4.
 Petaluma Daily Morning Courier: August 28, 1911, p.
 5; December 9, 1896, p.
 2; March 8, 1897, p.
 2; July 31, 1897, p.
 1; November 2, 1897, p.1; July 12, 1911, p.2.
 Petaluma Weekly Argus: May 31, 1878, p.
 3; April 2, 1880, p.
 3; July 23, 1889, p.
 3; June 2, 1882, p.
 3; October 13, 1882, p.
 3. Gilbert Pine Hall was referenced numerous times after his death in articles written by Bill Soberanes.
 The most extensive references include: Petaluma Argus-Courier: May 13, 1966, p.9; April 26, 1967, p.
-11; September 14, 1979, p.11.
+11; September 14, 1979, p.
+11. For additional information and artifacts pertaining to the Hall family, see the Kathleen O’Brien Balestrini Collection at the Petaluma Historical Library & Museum.

 THE PHOTOGRAPH: